-Homemade eggnog recipe is a creamy and delicious drink that is perfect for the holidays.
-Naturally sweetened with maple syrup or honey, this healthy, from-scratch version will be a family favorite.
+This homemade easy eggnog recipe is a creamy and delicious drink that is perfect for the holidays.
+It takes just a few minutes to whip up and is naturally sweetened with maple syrup or honey.
+This is a healthy, from-scratch version the whole family will love.

-Even though it’s much easier and more convenient to buy eggnog in the store, I hope you attempt the DIY version.
-It tastes really heavenly when homemade, plus you’re getting a fresh batch, and you’re avoiding the extra ingredients that are prolonging the shelf life of the store eggnog.
+It tastes really heavenly when homemade, plus you’re getting a fresh batch, and you’re avoiding the extra ingredients that are prolonging the shelf life of the store-bought version.

 Tips For Making Homemade Eggnog

-- Making eggnog at home takes some focus.
+- Making your own eggnog at home takes some focus.
 You don’t want to be distracted while trying to make it, or you may end up with curdled eggs.
 Ask me how I know.

 - If you don’t have maple syrup or honey, you could use regular ol’ sugar.